 Discover how to reduce the side effects of finasteride, how to prevent them in the first place, and what to do if you’re already struggling with symptoms.
 Above all, we always recommend talking to a licensed medical doctor before considering starting or changing any treatment plan - the doctors at Keeps, can assess your hair loss treatment plan and even create a new one for you without Finasteride - Get 35% off of Keeps when you use your referral link - click here.
 (We may be compensated if you sign up.)

-A quick take - there's a new men's health clinic on the block offering the kitchen sink of hair loss treatments AND they allow you to first consult a doctor about reducing the side effects of Finasteride - plus you can get 50% off of your first order in our Happy Head Review.
+A quick take - there's a new men's health clinic on the block offering the kitchen sink of hair loss treatments AND they allow you to first consult a doctor about reducing the side effects of Finasteride - plus you can get 50% off of your first order in our Happy Head Review when you make your first purchase with code RELIEFSEEKER.
+(We may be compensated if you sign up.)

 What Is Finasteride?